janhuenermann/diff-drive-robot/README.md

 - Spline based local planner with pure pursuit
 - PID controller

-All of this was implemented from scratch with ROS and Gazebo, only dependencies being OpenCV and Eigen3.
-The success of the project was proved in a final demonstration.

 Furthermore, in the second part of the project we implemented an extended Kalman filter for controlling a drone that is able to fly between the target and robot position.